kyma-project/kyma/docs/serverless/08-03-bind-service-instance.md

      > **TIP:** It is considered good practice to use **envPrefix**.
 In some cases, a Function must use several instances of a given ServiceClass.
 Prefixes allow you to distinguish between instances and make sure that one Secret does not overwrite another one.

 9. Check if the ServiceBindingUsage CR was created successfully.
-The last condition in the CR status should state `Ready True`:
+The last condition in the CR status changes into `Ready True`:

    ```bash
    kubectl get servicebindingusage $NAME -n $NAMESPACE -o=jsonpath="{range .status.conditions[*]}{.type}{'\t'}{.status}{'\n'}{end}"